alobanov11/UIKitPlus/README.md

 `// implemented. to be described more`

-This is really bonus view! :D Almost every app now uses verification codes for login and now you can easily implement that code view with UIKitPlus! :)
+This is really bonus view! :D Almost every app now uses verification codes for login and now you can easily implement that code view with UISwift! :)
 ```swift
 VerificationCodeField().digitWidth(64)
                        .digitsMargin(25)